-- Ensure workplace accessibility by evaluating that all workplaces have appropriate accessibility features. - Utilize the Diverse Abilities Network (DAN) employee resource group as internal stakeholders to provide suggested design and accessibility changes to the built environment. - Look at ways to improve emergency measures for people with disabilities.
+- Ensure workplace accessibility by evaluating that all workplaces have appropriate accessibility features. - Utilize the Diverse Abilities Network (DAN) employee resource group as internal stakeholders to provide suggested design and accessibility changes to the built environment. - Introduce gender-neutral, fully accessible washrooms in all major office locations and expand to region/field offices where possible. - Look at ways to improve emergency measures for people with disabilities.